Arize-ai/openinference/js/examples/next-openai-telemetry-app/README.md

-# Vercel AI SDK, Next.js, and OpenAI Chat Example with Telemetry
+# Phoenix, Vercel AI SDK, Next.js, and OpenAI Generative Example with Telemetry

-This example shows how to use the [Vercel AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/) and [OpenAI](https://openai.com) to create a ChatGPT-like AI-powered streaming chat bot with [OpenTelemetry support](https://sdk.vercel.ai/docs/ai-sdk-core/telemetry).
+This example shows how to use the [Vercel AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/) and [OpenAI](https://openai.com) to create a sample generative application with [OpenTelemetry support](https://sdk.vercel.ai/docs/ai-sdk-core/telemetry).

+OTEL spans are collected and viewable with [Arize-Phoenix](https://github.com/Arize-ai/phoenix).

 ## Deploy your own